420-1 REQUIREMENT TO APPLY FOR AND PURSUE OTHER BENEFITS

 420-1 D. VERIFICATION OF APPLICATION FOR AND PURSUIT OF OTHER BENEFITS

 Application for and pursuit of other benefits must be verified.
 Verification may be obtained by various means, depending upon the type of benefit involved.
 The client's own documents (for example, award letters, referral letters, benefit-related correspondence, check stubs) are the preferred verifying documents.
 If the client claims that he or she is applying for the other benefit, but is unable to provide documentary evidence, the case worker must try to get the necessary verification.
-EISEligibility Information System interface information is one possible verification source; direct contact with the other agency is another acceptable method of verification.
+EIS interface information is one possible verification source; direct contact with the other agency is another acceptable method of verification.